• Skip to primary navigation

 Walking Mechanics

 Walking is one of the best exercises for training the foot.
-Just think, if you take 8,000 steps a day — that’s 8,000 chances to work on arch strengthening.
-Walking mechanics are very complex.
-I changed a lot of things to get my walking to look the way I wanted it to look.
+Just think, if you take 5,000 steps a day — that’s 5,000 chances to work on arch strengthening.

-Three simple rules for walking
+Three simple rules for walking:

 • Keep feet pointed straight ahead (or close to it).